gramaro.io

 • Julie has been working on this report since eight am. -

-• Mary has been to Canada twice. -
+• We haven't been to Sweden yet. -